learnbin.net nav logo

 Bulk polymerization of Methyl Methacrylate

 Bulk polymerization is extensively used in the manufacture of sheets and to a lesser extent rods and tubes.
-Bulk polymerization is a polymerization process which is only involved monomers and initiators as the main components.
+Bulk polymerization is a polymerization process that only involves monomers and initiators as the main components.
 This process does not use any solvent.
 The monomer is used as the reaction medium, and the initiator is dissolved in the monomer.

 Bulk polymerization of methyl methacrylate includes 2 stages: